suffolklibraries/sljekyll/_events/chantry-2018-10-07-fun-palace.md

 breadcrumb: y
 ---

-Everyone is invited to join our Fun Palace.
-Further details coming soon!
+Everyone is invited to have a go at something new at our Fun Palace!

+* Make rainbow cabbage water with Crazy Kitchen Science
+* Try some therapeutic colouring with Suffolk Parent Carer Network
+* Get crafty with Realise Futures
+* Learn about the Tudors from Philip Roberts

+There will be other crafts available too, including knitting.